 Outgoing President Hamid Karzai has cast his vote early Saturday amid tight security across the country.

 Afghanistan has never had an election so well prepared so well in advance.

-Voting was also reportedly disrupted in seven polling stations in Khost province, where two people were reportedly injured, according to Al Jazeera's D. Parvaz, who is reporting from Kabul.
+Voting was also reportedly disrupted in three polling stations in Logar province, and seven polling stations in Khost province, where two people have been reportedly injured.

-Even with the deployment of 352,000 troops to provide security for about 12 million voters and 20,752 polling stations, some 748 polling stations remained closed because Afghan security forces could not secure them, according to the IEC.
+The group has followed through on that threat, carrying out several attacks in the capital Kabul and across the country that have left many dead and created an atmosphere of insecurity – even with 352,000 troops on duty to provide security for about 12 million voters and 20,752 polling stations.
+Another 748 polling stations have been closed because Afghan security forces can not secure them, according to the IEC.

 On the eve of the vote, two Associated Press news agency journalists were shot as they reported on the preparations.
 Anja Niedringhaus, a 48-year-old German photographer, was killed and journalist Kathy Gannon was injured.

 In a move that underlined the complexities of the race, a last minute drama unfolded on Friday when a rumour swept Kabul that Karzai, the incumbent, had switched his support from Rassoul – who as former foreign minister is seen as Karzai’s chosen successor – to Ghani.

 “That is absolute nonsense.
 This is very dirty politics, and very false rumours,” a top official, who spoke on condition of anonymity, told Al Jazeera.